leonardarnold/payleven-mPosSample/README.md

 #mPosSample
 This is a sample implementation of the payleven mPOS-SDK.
 My first question was: How to pass the valid payleven instance through all activities?
 I'm doing it with dependency injection using dagger.
-Read more in my Blog.
+Read more in my Blog: http://leonardarnold.de/android/paylevens-mpos-sdk/ .
 You find the official payleven example here: https://github.com/payleven/mPOS-SDK-Android.

 ##Prerequisites: